ilcneto/plant-vascular-variants-database/data/taxa-datasets/Fabaceae/README_Fabaceae-ectopiccambia-vascularvariants.md

 ## How to cite
 If using this dataset, please cite:
 	- The associated publication (see above).
 	- Saddoy & Cunha-Neto.
 (YEAR).
-Vascular Variants Database (Version X.X) [Data set].
+Vascular Variants Database (Version 1.0) [Data set].
 Zenodo.
 DOI: xxxxx

 When using the concept, terminology, or definition of vascular variants, please cite:
-  - Cunha Neto I.L.
+  - Cunha-Neto I.L.
 2023.
-Vascular variants in seed plants Ð a developmental approach.
-AoB Plants, 15(4): 1-15.
+Vascular variants in seed plants - a developmental approach.
+AoB PLANTS, 15(4): 1-15.

 ## Versioning
 This dataset is versioned independently from the global survey.
 Updates will be documented in the repository release notes.